vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa-vmapps.md

 !!! note
     {{ products.vra_9_short_name }} Project supports only content types outlined into Content Descriptor.

-To capture the state of your vRA environment simply fill in the names of the content objects and follow the [Pull Content](#pull-content) section.
+To capture the state of your {{ products.vra_9_short_name }} environment simply fill in the names of the content objects and follow the [Pull Content](#pull-content) section.

 #### Content Filtering

-Contents are exported by different rules.
+Contents are managed by different rules.

 ##### Import Rules for content types